One GOP lawmaker worries “it’s going to hurt U.S. strategic interests more than it’s going to punish Germany.”

 Cutting those troops, critics say, raises the risk to those countries, but probably won’t hurt Germany, which is much farther from the Russian border and is no longer seen as the “front line” of a potential conflict.

-“At the strategic level, the only people who are being hurt are the U.S. and countries like Estonia, Latvia, Lithuania, Poland, who depend on U.S. capability if there’s a crisis — and they’re all 2 percenters,” said Ben Hodges, a retired 3-star who commanded all U.S. forces in Europe.
+“At the strategic level, the only people who are being hurt are the U.S. and countries like Estonia, Latvia, Lithuania, Poland, who depend on U.S. capability if there’s a crisis — and they’re all 2 percenters,” said Ben Hodges, a retired 3-star who commanded all U.S. Army forces in Europe.
 Hodges was referring to the 2 percent of GDP that all NATO countries are supposed to spend on defense by 2024.
 (Germany says it hopes to reach that benchmark by 2031.)

 “They’re being punished and we’re screwing ourselves — but the Germans are feeling no pain,” he said.